aws-controllers-k8s/sagemaker-controller/samples/pipeline/README.md

 ### Modify/Create a JSON pipeline definition

 Create the JSON pipeline definition using the JSON schema documented at https://aws-sagemaker-mlops.github.io/sagemaker-model-building-pipeline-definition-JSON-schema/.
+In this sample, you are provided a sample pipeline definition with one Training step.

-You will need to convert your JSON pipeline definition into String format to pass to the *.spec.pipelineDefinition* key in the Kubernetes YAML spec.
+There are two ways to modify the *.spec.pipelineDefinition* key in the Kubernetes YAML spec.
+Choose one:

+Option 1: You can pass JSON pipeline definition inline as a JSON object.
+Example of this option is included in the `pipeline.yaml` file.

+Option 2: You can convert your JSON pipeline definition into String format.
 You may use online third-party tools to convert from JSON to String format.
-In this sample, you are provided a sample pipeline definition with one Training step.

 ### Submit pipeline to Sagemaker and start an execution